 There are no certain rules when it comes to who can be the victim or harasser in sexual harassment cases.
 Sexual harassment victims can be male or female, and the harasser can also be a male or female.
-Also the victim and the harasser do not have to be of the opposite sex.
+Also, the victim and the harasser do not have to be of the opposite sex.
 There can be several victims in a sexual harassment case because anyone who is affected by the inappropriate conduct can be considered a victim.

 Each state has different laws regarding sexual harassment protections in the workplace.
 For example, employees in the State of Alabama are allowed to sue their employer for invasion of privacy due to sexual harassment.
-In Vermont, the law requires that all businesses have a policy regarding sexual harassment
+In Vermont, the law requires that all businesses have a policy regarding sexual harassment.

-The United States Supreme Court allows employers to defend themselves in sexual harassment lawsuits filed on the basis of hostile work environment caused by the actions of one of their management staff or employee.
-They are able to argue that steps were taken to prevent the harassment and correct the behavior.
+The United States Supreme Court allows employers to defend themselves in sexual harassment lawsuits filed on the basis of hostile work environment caused by the actions of one of their management staff or an employee.
+They can argue that steps were taken to prevent the harassment and correct the behavior.
 Employers are also able to use the argument that they are not liable if the employee failed to take advantage of the business reporting or remedial tools to file a complaint about the sexual harassment.

 Understanding Harassment and Employee Rights